This plugin solves Exercise 2.2 of the "Introduction to Parallel Computing" book described at page 82 [1].

 We solve a partial differential equation inside an elliptical region by Monte Carlo simulations of the Feynman-Kac formula.
 The following partial differential equation is defined in a three-dimensional ellipsoid E:

-It is important to point out that the operator in simulation means for samples of size .
+It is important to point out that the

 The plugin pde3d.dll can be called in two different ways: